Spheroman/ThingRanker/README.md

 This page will show the rankings of the items after the competition finishes or halfway through the competition.
 Doesn't need much else, other than maybe the ability to reset it.

 ## Dev Setup
 To work on the project, you need to install MySql, PHP, and Apache2.
 Connect PHP to Apache2 and make sure that PDO_MySql is enabled.
 In Apache2, enabe mod_rewrite.so for the links to work correctly.
 In MySql, create a database named `test` with username `root` and password `billybob`.
-Once that's all set up correctly, run the table_setup.sql while logged into the database.
+Once that's all set up correctly, run the install_db.sql while logged into the database.
 If you're on windows, you can use WAMP to make setup easier.